jdrew3/jdrew3.github.io/index.md

 ## Portfolio

-Computer Science B.S. on the Data Science Track and the GIS Certificate at UMBC.
-Class of 2020.
+UMBC Class of 2020, Computer Science B.S. on the Data Science Track and the GIS Certificate.
 Former undergraduate research technician for the <a href="http://www.theearthfromabove.com/">Fagan lab</a> and member of DoIT Data Science Team at UMBC.
 Strong background in machine learning and geospatial data analysis.
 Experienced with several GIS Applications, SQL databases, and prediction modeling.